-GoPHR, the next generation of Personal Health Record solutions, launched publicly in September, 2012.
+GoPHR, the next generation of Personal Health Record solutions, will be launched in Summer of 2014 after its successful testing period.
 Learn more from our brochure, videos and press.

 Download our brochure here.